 Bihar’s traditional breakfast of choice is sattu paranthas.
 It is prepared from sattu, roasted channa dal flour and grains.
 The parantha is stuffed with sattu flour, chopped onion, green chilli, ginger, garlic, ajwain, cooked on a tawa and served with curd.
 Here is the recipe for some delicious sattu paranthas.

 8. Refresh Yourself With Bread And Sheer Chai—Jammu and Kashmir

-The northernmost state of India bakes in traditional clay ovens or tandoors, so a typical breakfast often comprises freshly-baked breads bought from the local bakery, served with butter.
+The northernmost state of India bakes in traditional clay ovens or tandoors, so a typical breakfast often comprises freshly-baked bread bought from the local bakery, and served with butter.
 It’s had with salty ‘noon’ chai or sheer chai.
-Make your own sheer chai with this recipe.

 9. Thin And Crisp Akki Roti—Karnataka

 In Kannada, akki roti means ‘rice bread’.
 This unique regional dish is a thin pancake made of rice flour, chopped vegetables and spices, and is served with molgapodi (gun powder).
 You can make your own here.

 Also read: 18 delicious Karnataka foods to try